jalanb/ZatSo/zatso/speech/the_parts_of_englishy_speech.md

 An adverb describes or modifies a verb, an adjective, or another adverb, but never a noun.
 It usually answers the questions of when, where, how, why, under what conditions, or to what degree.
 Adverbs often end in -ly.

 The young girl brought me a very long letter from the teacher, and then she quickly disappeared.
 Oh my!

-See the TIP Sheet on "Adverbs" for more information.

 ## PREPOSITION